nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2`
-  * deletes the 2nd fosterer in the address book.
+  * deletes the 2nd fosterer in your address book.
 * `find Jerry` or `list Jerry`, followed by `delete 1`
-  * deletes the 1st fosterer in the result list.
+  * deletes the 1st fosterer in the result list of your `find` / `list` query
 * `list` followed by `delete 1 3 7`
-  * deletes the 1st, 3rd and 7th fosterers in the address book.
+  * deletes the 1st, 3rd and 7th fosterers in your address book.
     ![Delete](images/screenshots/Delete.png)
+In this example, Alex, Bernice and Charlotte are the fosterers deleted. <br>

 * `list` followed by `delete 3 3 3 3`
-  * deletes the 3rd fosterer in the address book.
+  * deletes the 3rd fosterer in your address book.

 ### Sorting fosterers: `sort`